AlvinAlagos/UnixFinalProject/INSTALL.md

 11. Reload the sshd sevice by running the command $sudo systemctl reload sshd.

 12. Now you wanna provide the website contents.
 For that download your website with all of its html,css,js scripts.
-Go to the directory where it is stored with the $cd command.
-Make sure the files are in a zip folder.
-Then you want to run the command $sudo scp file.zip root@server_address:/var/www/html .
-It will prompt you for the root password so make sure you have it.

-13.Log back in to your VPS connection as the user you created, and change directory to $cd /var/www/html.
-You will a default html file and your zip folder.
-Delete the default file with
-$sudo rm filename.html.

-14. Next we're going to want to unzip the folder.
-In order to unzip the folder, you have to use $sudo apt install unzip to download the unzip package.
-Once installed run the command
-$sudo unzip Folder.zip

-15. Use the $ls command to double check that all files have been unzipped.
-You can remove the folder if you want to so it does not take more storage using the $sudo rm -R Foler.zip command.

-16. Now if you try to search for your website on a browser with the ipv4, you will shown  an Error.
-You have to rename your main html file to index.html file in order to detect it.
-But if ever you have multiple pages and your new index.html file is the home page.
-Make sure to add it back into the /var/www/html directory.
-Use the same command $sudo scp filename user@server_address:/var/www/html
+We will be setting it up the repository in the /var/www/html repository then create an automated task which will keep your website up to date if any changes are made.
+So return into to your VPS using ssh.

+13. Before deploying the website, make sure that there are two copies of your home page or which ever page that will be loaded first when going on your website.
+One copy with the original name and another named index.html so the web server can detect the index file and set it up.

+14. Now change directory using $cd /var/www/html and using the command $git pull to retrieve your repository.

+15. Once you have your repository, copy the contents of the of your websites folder and paste it on the /var/www/html directory.
+Use this command $sudo cp -a /var/www/html/-RepositoryFolder/-WebsiteFolder/. /var/www/html this will copy your websites files to the html directory.
+You can now load your VPS on a browser and you will be able to see your website.

+16. Now we will be moving onto the automated task